Catalyst Honours FAQ

 9. What is the nomination process?

-Prior to the public announcement in June 2022, all nominees will be alerted as to whether they will be honoured.
+Prior to the public announcement in June 2025, all nominators will be alerted as to whether their nominee will be honoured.

 10. What is the time commitment?

-Individuals named as Catalyst Honours Champions will be asked to review a public profile written by Catalyst, and to attend the Catalyst Honours event in Fall 2022.
+Individuals named as Catalyst Honours Champions will be asked to review a public profile written by Catalyst, participate in the creation of a video, and attend the Catalyst Honours event in fall 2025.

 11. When will I hear about the result of my nomination?

-Individuals selected as Catalyst Honours Champions will be notified in June 2022.
+Nominators of individuals selected as Catalyst Honours Champions will be notified in June 2025.

 Yes, we encourage all individuals who meet the eligibility criteria to be nominated in subsequent years.